 Again, we have a contrast in the purpose of the stories.
 Remember in Al-Aʕraaf that the people as a whole showed a tendency to favor idolatry.
-As soon as Moses left for the appointment with God (an appointment they were not included in) the people overrode Aaron and made an idol.
-They also showed repentance, even before Moses comes back if we take the events to reflect a linear sequence of time.
-The story is one of societal failure and redemption, with no central characters driving the action.
+As soon as Moses left for the appointment with God (which in that telling was an appointment they were not included in) the people overrode Aaron and made an idol.
+They also showed repentance even before Moses came back, if we take the sequence of ayat to reflect a linear sequence of time.
+The story is one of societal failure and repentance, with no central characters driving the action.
 In Ṭah Ha we have a central character, As-Samiri, misleading the people.
 This is not to say that the people are held innocent of their error.
 When Aaron tries calling them to repentance they push back by declaring their unshakable loyalty to the idol as long as Moses isn’t there to say otherwise.
 However, As-Samiri usurps Aaron’s role as prophet and deputy to Moses, explaining to the people that the idol is their god and also Moses’ god except that Moses forgot.
 This idea that As-Samiri proclaims his concept of god was the original God who has just been forgotten mirrors the rhetoric of the Quran.
 Like Pharaoh, As-Samiri applies Quranic concepts but according to an opposing theology.

 The Beginning and End